-Challenging Dangerous Drug and Devices
+Challenging Dangerous Drugs and Devices

-The Campaign protects women from those risks by challenging dangerous drugs and devices, by working to ensure that women have complete and accurate information about the health products and services that are marketed to them, and by strengthening the public protections against such threats.
+The Campaign protects women from health risks by challenging dangerous drugs and devices; ensuring that women have complete and accurate information about the health products and services marketed to them; and strengthening public protections against these threats.

 The Campaign presses for rigorous approval standards and long-term evidence of safety when the Food and Drug Administration (FDA) evaluates drugs that women will use as well as devices that will be implanted into a woman’s body.

 The Campaign also advocates for higher-quality health care for women and the best investment of health care resources by opposing the use of unnecessary and ineffective products and services.